Product Roadmap: Key Features, Common Types, and Roadmap Building Tips

 - Prioritizes high-level units of development

-- Acts as a communicative tool between all people involved
+- Acts as a communication tool between all people involved

 - Indicates exact goals and ties them to the business objectives

-Sometimes, a product manager would build multiple roadmaps of different types to present the information to internal and external stakeholders.
+Sometimes, a product manager builds multiple roadmaps of different types to present the information to internal and external stakeholders.

-Sticking to the general and well-tried practices makes sense when it comes to such multi-step process as configuring a roadmap.
+Sticking to general and well-tried practices makes sense when contemplating a multi-step process like configuring a roadmap.
 So, here are some practical tips:

 Formulate your strategy and vision of the product

-Talk to your internal and external stakeholders, talk to your customers, look at the market and competitors.
-Define your customer personas, look at what salespeople are telling you, speak to customers themselves.
-Provide the customers’ voice to the production team and management.
-Once you’ve aligned the vision across all stakeholders and participants, you have all input data to begin working on your roadmap.
+Talk to your internal and external stakeholders, talk to your customers, look at the market and your competitors.
+Define your customer personas, listen to what salespeople are telling you, speak to customers themselves.
+Provide intelligence on the customer voice to the production team and management.
+Once you’ve aligned the vision across all stakeholders and participants, you have the required input data to begin working on your roadmap.

 Define your audience

-A product roadmap is not a “one size fits all” plan.
-The audience you have to present your roadmap to will be a predetermining factor for the format of your roadmap, its type, and contents you have to include in it.
-But, types of roadmaps is a complex subject, that we will discuss in the next section.
+A product roadmap is not a one-size-fits-all plan.
+The audience you have to present your roadmap to will be a predetermining factor for the format of your roadmap, its type, and the contents you should include in it.
+Determining the type of roadmap is a complex, and we will detail that in the next section.

 Pick a suitable format

 The format also makes an impact on your contents choice.
 The format you may choose can be more suitable for a specific audience.
-For example, a feature-based format is not suitable for your marketing department or management but is recommended for your engineering team.
-A chosen format will suggest the necessary items of the information to be highlighted and which themes or goals should be prioritized on the timeline.
+For example, a feature-based format is not suitable for the marketing department or management but is recommended for your engineering team.
+The format chosen will suggest the necessary items of information to be highlighted and which themes or goals should be prioritized on the timeline.

 Choose the metrics and tailor them to the actual features

 Metrics will help to see an even broader picture and measure your progress.
-Depending on the purpose of your roadmap, you may choose metrics oriented on the customers’ needs or your business’ needs.
+Depending on the purpose of your roadmap, you may choose metrics oriented to customer needs or business needs.
 As a source of relevant metrics, you may analyze the market and your competition or have recourse to an industry analyst.
-To learn more about KPIs and metrics used in Agile product development check our separate article.
+To learn more about KPIs and metrics used in Agile product development, check our fact-filled article.

 Use roadmap specific tools

 Using a tool like Excel to build a roadmap can be a painful process.
-As a result, you will get a static presentation, that would be fairly difficult to update.
+As a result, you will get a static presentation that would be fairly difficult to update.
 Cloud-based roadmapping tools allow you to speed up the process and keep the roadmap updated when priorities change.
-Here are just some instruments you can use:
+Here are just some tools you can use:

-- ProductPlan is the most popular among the other, being used in such digital giants as Windows and Adobe.
-ProductPlan shares tons of roadmap templates for the various purposes.
-You may also import the items from Jira, Spreadsheets, or VSTS, which makes the planning process much easier.
+ProductPlan is the most popular among those mentioned, being used in such digital giants as Windows and Adobe.
+ProductPlan shares tons of roadmap templates for various purposes.
+You may also import items from Jira, Spreadsheets, or VSTS, which makes the planning process much easier.

-- Aha! is another industry giant, used by Shutterstock, Linkedin, and Dell.
-The integration list with other applications is pretty huge.
+Aha! is another industry giant, used by Shutterstock, LinkedIn, and Dell.
+The integration list with other applications is impressive.

-- Roadmunk is also on the list of the top product management applications meeting all the necessary standards for a good pricing.
+Roadmunk is also on the list of top product management applications meeting all the necessary standards with good pricing.

 Product roadmap types

 A product roadmap can be tailored to a specific audience, type of information, orientation on different key points, and methodologies.
 Strategic points addressed to your internal team can be converted into completely different pieces of information for external stakeholders and for management.
-Depending on the type of the product, its quantity, roadmap may include one or multiple products, or include products and features as units of information.
-Every product manager makes their choice on the best variant for the roadmap.
-For that reason, there are thousands of custom categorizations that have no common base.
+Depending on the type of the product, its quantity, a roadmap may include one or multiple products, or include products and features as units of information.
+Every product manager chooses the best variant for the roadmap.
+For that reason, there are thousands of custom categories that have no common base.